abajwa-hw/security-workshops/Setup-knox-23.md

+## Workshop: Apache Knox for Perimeter Security

+> The Apache Knox Gateway is a REST API Gateway for interacting with Hadoop clusters. http://knox.apache.org/

-## Enable Perimeter Security: Enable Knox to work with kerberos enabled cluster to enable perimeter security using single end point
+This workshop will enable Knox to work with kerberos enabled cluster.

 - Goals:
   - Configure KNOX to authenticate against FreeIPA